shichao-an/notes/docs/lkd/ch8.md

 * After each iteration, `schedule()` is called if needed, to enable more important processes to run.
 * After all processing is complete, the kernel thread sets itself `TASK_INTERRUPTIBLE` and invokes the scheduler to select a new runnable process.

+#### The Old BH Mechanism

+(skipped)
+[p148]

+### Work Queues

+Work queues are a different form of deferring work.
+Work queues defer work into a kernel thread; this bottom half always runs in process context:

+* Code deferred to a work queue has all the usual benefits of process context.
+* Most importantly, work queues are schedulable and can therefore sleep.

+Normally, it is easy to decide between using work queues and softirqs/tasklets:

+* If the deferred work needs to sleep, work queues are used.
+* If the deferred work need not sleep, softirqs or tasklets are used.

+Indeed, the usual alternative to work queues is kernel threads.
+Because the kernel developers frown upon creating a new kernel thread, work queues are strongly preferred.
+They are also easy to use.

+If you need a schedulable entity to perform your bottom-half processing, you need work queues.
+They are the only bottom-half mechanisms that run in process context, and thus the only ones that can sleep.
+This means they are useful for situations in which you need to allocate a lot of memory, obtain a semaphore, or perform block I/O. If you do not need a kernel thread to handle your deferred work, consider a tasklet instead.

+#### Implementing Work Queues

+In its most basic form, the work queue subsystem is an interface for creating kernel threads to handle work queued from elsewhere.
+These kernel threads are called *worker threads*.
+Work queues enables your driver to create a special worker thread to handle deferred work.
+The work queue subsystem, however, implements and provides a default worker thread for handling work.
+Therefore, in its most common form, a work queue is a simple interface for deferring work to a generic kernel thread.

+The default worker threads are called `events/n` where `n` is the processor number; there is one per processor.
+For example, on a uniprocessor system there is one thread, `events/0`.
+A dual processor system would additionally have an `events/1` thread.
+The default worker thread handles deferred work from multiple locations.
+Many drivers in the kernel defer their bottom-half work to the default thread.
+Unless a driver or subsystem has a strong requirement for creating its own thread, the default thread is preferred.

+Creating your own worker thread might be advantageous if you perform large amounts of processing in the worker thread.
+Processor-intense and performance-critical work might benefit from its own thread.
+This also lightens the load on the default threads, which prevents starving the rest of the queued work.

 ### Doubts and Solution

 #### Verbatim